 3. Secret Cove/Pa’ako Beach

-The Secret Cove beach is certainly the most picture-perfect and one of the best beaches in Maui.
+The Secret Cove beach is undoubtedly the most picture-perfect and one of the best beaches in Maui.
 It is located in Makena Alanui, Kihei.
 It is called the Secret Cove because it is considered a little harder to find for first-time visitors.
 However, it is not much of a secret at all.
-In fact, it is a very popular wedding photography location in Maui.
-We advise you to visit this spot as early in the morning as possible so you experience some private beach vibes.
+It is a very popular wedding photography location in Maui.
+We advise you to visit this spot as early in the morning as possible, so you experience some private beach vibes.

-It is worth noting that the Secret Cove beach is one of the tiniest beaches I have ever been to but the combination of lava Rocks, palm trees, and crashing waves surely makes it a perfect place to visit!
+It is worth noting that Secret Cove beach is one of the tiniest beaches I have ever been to, but the combination of lava Rocks, palm trees, and crashing waves indeed makes it a perfect place to visit!

 How to get here?

 Many travel forums mention that finding the Secret Cove is somewhat challenging.
 However, we did not have any trouble getting here.
 If you follow the address provided on their website and be careful not to miss the entrance on the road (which resembles a small door entrance into somebody’s backyard), you will not have any challenges either.

 From Wailea, Alanuri drive to Makena Alanuri Road.
 After direction changes to Makena road, Look out for the stone wall with a blue beach sign to access one of the most beautiful beaches in Maui, Hawaii.